Rabbi Stephen Wise Goodman

 - Part of his time is spent representing our synagogue at community functions, the Clergy Fellowship of Garden City, the Interfaith Nutrition Network, and the New York Civil Liberties Union.

-In his spare time, of course, he is an attorney, devoted son, husband and father.
+In his spare time, of course, he is a devoted son, husband and father.

 Each of his “part-time” activities is carried out with talent, enthusiasm, creativity and love.
 We are extraordinarily pleased to have Rabbi Stephen Goodman as our treasured leader.